j-red/LethalCompany-RemoveMotionSway/publish/README.md

 # Remove Motion Sway

 A client-side mod to remove the camera head bobbing/motion sway while walking or running in Lethal Company.
-Also removes the helmet visor from the HUD overlay to further clean up the visual experience.
+Also removes the helmet visor from the HUD overlay to further clean up the visual experience, which can be re-enabled via config option.
 Has additional support to toggle the FOV lock or set a specific FOV for use in the game, as well as control the intensity of motion sway via configuration instead of disabling it entirely.

 ## Compatibility